Constructing the Constructible Universe Constructively: Constructive Ordinals

 \subsection{Acknowledgements}

-Some of the paper formed part of the first author's PhD thesis, \cite{MatthewsPhD}, which was supervised by the second author and Andrew Brooke-Taylor.
-The first author has been supported by the UK Engineering and Physical Sciences Research Council while writing this paper and is grateful for their support during this research.
+Some of this paper formed part of the first author's PhD thesis, \cite{MatthewsPhD}, which was supervised by the second author and Andrew Brooke-Taylor.
+The first author was supported by the UK Engineering and Physical Sciences Research Council at the University of Leeds while writing this paper and is grateful for their support during this research.
 The second author has been supported by the John Templeton Foundation (Grant ID 60842) and is grateful for their support.